 Long Speech on Mahashivratri

 Everywhere we can see devotees chanting and indulging in devotion towards God Shiva.
 In the early morning, only devotees start their day by going to the temple to offer their prayers to lord Shiva.
-This day one will find many vendors selling ‘Bel’, ‘Bhang leaves’, and ‘Dhatura’ to the devotees in front of temples.
+This day, one will find many vendors selling ‘Bel’, ‘Bhang leaves’, and ‘Dhatura’ to the devotees in front of temples.
 Milk is offered to the ‘shivling’ as a part of praying.
-It is believed that all these are favourites of lord Shiva and that’s why they are offered to him.
-Many great temples also perform great pooja ‘ Rudrabhishek’ to honour lord Shiva.
+It is believed that all these are favourites of lord Shiva, and that’s why they are offered to him.
+Many temples also perform great pooja ‘ Rudrabhishek’ to honour lord Shiva.

 The procession moves to the temple where Shiva and Parvati are wedded.
 Mahashivratri truly brings out the culture of India.
 The true colour of the devotion can be seen on this day.
-Our diversity, and our belief are the best to observe on the occasion of Mahashivratri.
+Our diversity and our belief are the best to observe on the occasion of Mahashivratri.

 Short Speech on Mahashivratri

-According to some legends Shivratri is also celebrated to honour Shiva when he saved humans by drinking the poison which emerged during a fight between Gods with Demons.
-Across the country people observe fasting, you can hear devotees chanting ‘Om Namah Shivay’ and ‘Har Har Mahadev’.
 People will go to the temple to pray with their family members.
 Attending Mahashivratri pooja with family members is considered auspicious.
-They worship Shivling which is a representation of Shiva and prayers are offered.
+They worship Shivling, which represents Shiva, and prayers are offered.
 Leaves of Bel tree are offered along with Dhatura and Milk.
-People observe fasting and during this, they hardly consume any food and even water.
+People observe fasting, and they hardly consume any food, even water.
 The energy during Mahashivratri is on another level.
-The festival of Mahashivratri is not observed in India but also Nepal.
-One can observe the true colours of devotion on Mahashivratri.

 10 lines on Mahashivratri